FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 npm install --save-dev jsonwebtoken; # to decode the JWT
 ```

 {% include _callout-note.liquid content=" The `fetch()` method is available natively from Node LTS version 18.
-In earlier versions, `fetch` was provided by libraries.
-Many popular mocking libraries for `fetch` (such as [Nock](https://github.com/nock/nock)) won't work with modern Node in 2023." %}
+In earlier versions, `fetch` was provided by libraries, so many popular mocking libraries for `fetch` (such as [Nock](https://github.com/nock/nock)) won't work with modern Node in 2023." %}

 ### Integration Test: Verify JWT population

 The first of the two tests you're going to write is an integration test.
-It will verify that your updated lambda is populating the JWT with "Goodbye World" message when you log in programmatically.
+It will verify that your updated lambda is populating the JWT with a "Goodbye World" message when you log in programmatically.

 #### Create a User

 Before you can write any tests you need a test user profile to log in with.
 The test app `package.json` includes a reference to the `@fusionauth/typescript-client` discussed earlier, so you can use that to create a test user programmatically.

-Make a new file in the app called `test.js` and paste in the following code.
+Make a new file in the app called `test.js` and paste the following code into it.

 ```js
 const client = require('@fusionauth/typescript-client');